Carbon disulfide: Incidence of exposure

 Industrial workers working with carbon disulfide are at high risk.
 Emissions may also harm the health of people living near rayon plants.

 Concerns about carbon disulfide exposure have a long history.
 Around 1900, carbon disulfide came to be widely used in the production of vulcanized rubber.
 The psychosis produced by high exposures was soon apparent (it has been reported with 6 months of exposure).
 Sir Thomas Oliver told a story about a rubber factory that put bars on its windows so that the workers would not leap out to their deaths.
 Carbon disulfide use in the US as a heavier-than-air burrow poison for Richardson's ground squirrel also led to reports of psychosis.
 No systematic medical study of the issue was published, and knowledge was not transferred to the rayon industry.

 The first large epidemiological study of rayon workers was done in the US in the late 1930s, and found fairly severe effects in 30% of the workers.
-Data on increased risks of heart attacks and strokes came out in the 1960s.
+Data on increased risks of heart attacks and strokes came out in the late 1960s.
 Courtaulds, a major rayon manufacturer, worked hard to prevent publication of this data in the UK.
 Average concentrations in sampled rayon plants were reduced from about 250 mg/m^{3} in 1955–1965 to about 20–30 mg/m^{3} in the 1980s (US figures only?).
 Rayon production has since largely moved to the developing world, especially China, Indonesia and India.

 Rates of disability in factories are unknown as of 2016.
 Manufacturers using the viscose process do not provide any information on harm to their workers.